Finding out the approximate distance between your home and the schools you wish to apply for

 Measuring the distance from your home to a local school

 To assess school applications, the local authority measures the distance from the home to the school using a GIS (geographic information system).
-This measures the precise distance, to three decimal points, in a straight line from the centre of the pupil’s main home to the designated main school entrance nominated by the school.
-For shared properties, e.g. flats, the measurement is taken from a designated centre of the building.
+This measures the precise distance, to three decimal points, in a straight line from the pupil’s main home to the designated main school entrance nominated by the school.
+For shared properties, e.g. flats, the measurement is taken from a reference point within the building.
 The use of the geographic information system (GIS) ensures that all applications are measured by the same method.